Ezra Pound: Teaching

 From September 1907 Pound taught French and Spanish at Wabash College, a Presbyterian college with 345 students in Crawfordsville, Indiana, which he called "the sixth circle of hell".
 One former student remembered him as a breath of fresh air; another said he was "exhibitionist, egotistic, self-centered and self-indulgent".

 He was dismissed after a few months.
 Smoking was forbidden, but he would smoke cigarillos in his room in the same corridor as the president's office.
 He was asked to leave the college in January 1908 when his landladies, Ida and Belle Hall, found a woman in his room.
-Shocked at having been fired, he left for Europe soon after, sailing from New York in March on the RMS Slavonia.
+Shocked at having been expelled, he left for Europe soon after, sailing from New York in March on the RMS Slavonia.

 London (1908–1914)

 A Lume Spento

-Pound arrived in Gibraltar on 23 March 1908, where he earned $15 a day working as a guide for an American family there and in Spain.
-After stops in Seville, Grenada, and Genoa, by the end of April he was in Venice, living over a bakery near the San Vio bridge.
+Pound arrived in Gibraltar on 23 March 1908, where he earned US$15 a day working as a guide for an American family there and in Spain.
+After stops in Seville, Granada, and Genoa, by the end of April he was in Venice, living over a bakery near the San Vio bridge.
 In the summer he decided to self-publish his first collection of 44 poems in the 72-page A Lume Spento ("With Tapers Quenched"), 150 copies of which were printed in July 1908.
-The title is from the third canto of Dante's Purgatorio, alluding to the death of Manfred, King of Sicily.
+The title is from the third canto of Dante Alighieri's Purgatorio, alluding to the death of Manfred, King of Sicily.
 Pound dedicated the book to the Philadelphia artist William Brooke Smith, a friend from university who had recently died of tuberculosis.

 In "Canto LXXVI" of The Pisan Cantos, he records that he considered throwing the proofs into the Grand Canal, abandoning the book and poetry altogether: "by the soap-smooth stone posts where San Vio / meets with il Canal Grande / between Salviati and the house that was of Don Carlos / shd/I chuck the lot into the tide-water? / le bozze "A Lume Spento"/ / and by the column of Todero / shd/I shift to the other side / or wait 24 hours".